-The informal process is an opportunity to bring resolution to an informal complaint through awareness, education, and/or a facilitated discussion.
-The Title IX Coordinator will appoint a College official to facilitate the informal resolution.
-During an informal process, written statements are not taken from the Reporting Party or the Responding Party, and no hearing is conducted.
-As such, there will not be a finding of responsibility for a violation, nor will there be disciplinary sanctions levied against a Responding Party; however, there could be requirements of certain behavior or the undertaking of certain acts that are required as a part of the informal resolution of the matter.
+If these conditions are met and the parties wish to attempt informal resolution, then the Title IX Coordinator will appoint a trained College official to facilitate the informal resolution.
+During an informal process, written statements are not taken from the Complainant or the Respondent, and no hearing is conducted.
+As such, there will not be a finding of responsibility for a violation, nor will there be disciplinary sanctions levied against a Respondent; however, there could be requirements of certain behavior or the undertaking of certain acts that are required as a part of the informal resolution of the matter.